 This is a pleasant tea and certainly one that I won’t ever forget.
 If you are mad about vanilla, then this tea may be a dream come true.
 Given the lack of tea body and tooth-aching sweetness, I am unlikely to pick this up again as a breakfast tea.
 Instead, I will save it for an indulgent afternoon treat.

-You can find it on T2’s official UK website using the button below.
-It’s usually available on Amazon too (scroll back up to find that link).
+You can find it on T2’s official website or Amazon using the button below.

 Looking for something sweet but not too sweet?
 I recommend you read my review of Janat Muscat tea.
 It’s flavoured with grapes and is quite subtle, with a little sourness and bitterness to contrast with the sweet fruity flavour.